hasanmoudud/geocompr/main.md

 ```

 We are now ready for some QGIS geoprocessing from within R!

-Unioning polygons often produces so-called sliver polygons - the case when the borders of the polygons to union do not overlap completely.
-This happens often when combining data from different sources.
+First, we will union polygons.
+Unfortunately, in our example this will produce so-called sliver polygons.
+These are tiny polygons that are the result when the input polygons slightly overlap which frequently occurs with real-world data.
+In a third step, we will get rid off the sliver polygons.

-Here, we will reuse the incongruent polygons we have already encountered in section \@ref(spatial-aggr).
+For the uninion, we use again the incongruent polygons we have already encountered in section \@ref(spatial-aggr).
 Both polygon datasets are available in the **spData** package, and for both we would like to use a geographic CRS (see also Chapter \@ref(reproj-geo-data)).